Vualto/vudrm-public-docs/docs/source/DeveloperDocumentation/MobileSdks/android-widevine-sdk.md

 - Exoplayer 12 for AndroidX introduced a requirement that the PSSH box be present in the main manifest.
 If the PSSH box is not present in the main manifest then Exoplayers `DefaultDrmSessionManager` will throw this error `MissingSchemeDataException: Media does not support uuid: edef8ba9-79d6-4ace-a3c8-27dcd51d21ed`.

 - 32-bit devices displayed issues where a license expiry time (secs) is too large to be handled, it therefore returns 0 seconds remaining and considers the license expired.
-To work around this, always set the license expiry time in your VUDRM token policy.
-For further information about VUDRM please contact us, or refer to our [documentation](https://docs.vualto.com/projects/vudrm/en/latest/VUDRM-token.html).
+To work around this, always set the license expiry time in your Studio DRM token policy.
+For further information about Studio DRM please contact us, or refer to our [documentation](https://docs.vualto.com/projects/vudrm/en/latest/VUDRM-token.html).

 If you believe you have found any other issue, please contact us at support@vualto.com